 Exeter Community Initiatives helps people facing poverty, inequality and homelessness to get their lives back on track.

-We have four key areas of work:
+We have three key areas of work:

 Vulnerable Adults – We provide support for adults experiencing multiple disadvantage.
 We are currently seeking funding to restart Bike Bank where unemployed and vulnerable people can develop practical skills in a workshop environment.
 Our Ripple Effect project works with people in recovery engage in meaningful and creative activities.
 Transitions provides one-to-one coaching and mentoring for people experiencing mental or physical health issues or other challenges that affect their wellbeing.

 People & Communities – We have a team of Community Builders working across all thirteen wards in Exeter.
 The Community Builders work with local residents and community groups at a neighbourhood level building confident, more connected communities.
 We also run the Exeter Connect service that provides free, independent support to existing and new community organisations across the city to help them develop and become more self-sustaining.